Help nature thrive wherever you are

-Gardening is a popular way that people connect to nature in urban areas.
-Yet, overtime, gardens have lost their connection with the natural landscape, instead becoming showcases for a variety of plants, most of which are non-native and even invasive.
-This isn’t good for native birds, bees and butterflies that co-evolved with native plants; in fact, the imported varieties we normally plant often have little food or habitat value for wildlife.
+Gardening comes in many forms and is a popular way for people to connect with nature in urban areas.
+Traditional gardens have lost their connection with the natural landscape.
+This isn’t good for native birds, bees and butterflies that co-evolved with native plants.
+In fact, the imported varieties we normally plant often have little food or habitat value for wildlife.

 - Grow healthy natural habitat for native species

 - Record the impact you make on biodiversity

 - Connect with like-minded individuals and celebrate healthy habitats